dxdxdt/proone/doc/sws.md

 choose to target all networks by specifying 0.0.0.0/0 and ::/0 respectively.
 For efficiency, you may specify the networks for special uses such as 127.0.0.0/8, 224.0.0.0/4, ::/128, ::1/128, 1::/64 and so on.
-You may or may not want to blacklist private network addresses as devices sitting befine NATed networks.
+You may or may not want to blacklist private network addresses as devices sitting behind NATed networks.
 Note that the NATed devices still can be controlled by TXT REC CNC.
 However, NAT routers are usually low to mid-range devices so infecting too many devices on the private network can put strain on the NAT router.